hoko/hoko-docs/_posts/2015-03-31-android-deeplinking.md

 ### Resolving Smart links

-Should you want to open a Smartlink (e.g. `https://yourapp.hoko.link/example`) and have it work as a deeplink in regards to the routing of Activities and Fragments, you can call openSmartlink(smartlink, smartlinkResolveListener).
+Should you want to manually open a Smart link by code (e.g. `https://yourapp.hoko.link/example`) and have it work as a deeplink in regards to the routing of `Activities` and `Fragments`, you can call the method `openSmartlink(smartlink, smartlinkResolveListener)`.

 {% highlight java %}
 Hoko.deeplinking().openSmartlink("https://yourapp.hoko.link/example", new SmartlinkResolveListener() {